How to Get Government Rebates for Residential Solar Power

-It’s fairly easy to get a government grant for installing a solar system.
-And you will find all the information you need to apply for one below.
-Solar power grants come in handy, as they are an extra incentive for saving on energy costs.
+It’s fairly easy to get a government rebate or tax credit for installing a solar system.
+And below you will find the information you need to let you know if it’s worth it.
+Solar power credits come in handy, as they are an extra incentive for saving on energy costs.

-The solar power grant will help you offset the initial installation cost of the solar power system.
+The solar power tax credit will help you offset the initial installation cost of the solar power system.
 There are two main types of solar power systems: water heating systems and photovoltaic (PV) systems.
 Water heating systems use heat from the sun to heat the water in your home and photovoltaic systems use heat from the sun to generate electricity.
 Solar water heating systems are simpler and less expensive to install than solar photovoltaic systems.

-To apply for a federal grant, fill out IRS Form 5695 (instructions included) and submit it with your income taxes.
+To apply for a federal tax credit, fill out IRS Form 5695 (instructions included) and submit it with your income taxes.
 Form 5695 is a worksheet used to calculate the amount of tax credit you will receive.
 The credit amount calculated from IRS form 5695 is then entered into line 52 of IRS form 1040.
 Save all your receipts and the manufacturer’s certification statement for your records.
 Your solar power system must have an efficiency of 30 percent or better, and at least 50 percent of your home’s energy must come from solar energy.

-A Few Facts on Solar Government Grants
+A Few Facts on Solar Government Tax Credits

 - The solar power system installed must be new.
 Used products are not eligible for tax credits.

 - You are not required to have a private contractor to install the system.
 You can install it yourself